hsgweon/pipits/README.md

 2. Prior to running the command, you need to ensure that the raw data are either uncompressed (“.fastq”), or compressed with bz2 or gz (“.fastq.bz2”, “.fastq.gz”).
 Sample IDs are taken from the first characters preceding an underscore (“_”) from each filename
 3. After running *pispino_createreadpairslist*, check the resulting file ("readpairslist.txt") to see correct filenames and desired sample IDs are listed in the resulting file ("readpairslist.txt").
 No duplicate sample IDs are allowed.

-> Once we have the list file ("readpairslist.txt"), we can then begin to "prepare" the sequences:
+> EXPLANATION: Once we have the list file ("readpairslist.txt"), we can then begin to "prepare" the sequences:

 ```sh
 pispino_seqprep -i rawdata -o out_seqprep -l readpairslist.txt